-Inventory consists of food service supplies not consumed as of June 30, 2022 reported in the food service fund.
-Reported inventories net of deferred revenue are offset by a fund balance reserve to indicate they do not constitute "available spendable resources" even though they are a component of net current assets.
+Inventory consists of construction costs for projects held for sale as of June 30, 2023 and 2022.
+Reported inventories net of deferred revenue are offset by a fund balance reserve to indicate that they do not constitute "available spending resources" even though they are a component of net current assets.